EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # Virtual Set Theory and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

 Our project aims to construct a virtual mathematical kernel build on VST that runs on Lean4, rigorously validated using Lean 4 theorem prover or Lean 4 kernel.
+It builds off a minimal working example, the Problem of Apollonius and an NP-hard variant of the problem that can be solved by building virtual sets in Lean4 with deep connections to algebraic geomerry, fractals and the foundations of mathematics.

 ![Ludwig Feuerbach](https://raw.githubusercontent.com/EnumerativeGeometry/enumerativegeometry.github.io/main/static/ludwig.png)